derekfrye/rusty-golf/docs/tests.md

 ## Debug Output

 Several tests generate debug HTML files in `tests/test*/debug/` directories to help visualize rendering differences when tests fail.

+## Offline Mode (No Network)

+- ESPN HTTP calls automatically fall back to a local fixture if the network is unavailable.
+- Trigger: any reqwest error during fetch causes a fallback to `tests/test3_espn_json_responses.json`.
+- Behavior: only the `score_struct` array is loaded and written to the DB via the normal storage path; timestamps and rendering behave as with live data.
+- This keeps CI and local runs deterministic without requiring internet access.